ibrathesheriff/sheriffs-jailhouse/README.md

 - [ ] Add scroll to the project content side for the projects single display page
 - [ ] Add a 404 page
 - [ ] Add disqus comment section for posts and notes
+- [ ] Add effect when the site is set mute